 Books have the same enemies as people: fire, humidity, animals, weather, and their own content. — Paul Valery

-Moderation system is the method the webmaster of a web site that invites users to post comments chooses to sort contributions that are irrelevant, obscene, illegal, or insulting with regards to useful or informative contributions.
+Moderation system is a method a webmaster of a web site that invites users to post comments chooses to sort contributions that are irrelevant, obscene, illegal, or insulting.
 Various types of web sites permit user comments, such as: Internet forums, blogs, and news sites powered by scripts such as phpBB, a Wiki, or PHP-Nuke.
 Depending on the site’s content and intended audience, the webmaster will decide what kinds of user comments are appropriate, then delegate the responsibility of sifting through comments to lesser moderators.
 Most often, webmasters will attempt to eliminate trolling, spamming, or flaming, although this varies widely from site to site. — Wikipedia

 The DIKW pyramid, also known variously as the DIKW hierarchy, wisdom hierarchy, knowledge hierarchy, information hierarchy, information pyramid, and the data pyramid, refers loosely to a class of models for representing purported structural and/or functional relationships between the communication content types of data, information, knowledge, and wisdom. — Wikipedia